-With the Methane Detectors Challenge, Environmental Defense Fund and eight oil and natural gas companies have challenged technology developers to design cutting-edge, cost-effective continuous monitoring systems that will help rapidly detect–and fix–leaks of methane.
+With the Methane Detectors Challenge, Environmental Defense Fund and seven oil and natural gas companies have challenged technology developers to design cutting-edge, cost-effective continuous monitoring systems that will help rapidly detect–and fix–leaks of methane.
 Several of these technologies are moving towards pilots at oil and gas industry sites in early 2016.

 Stopping methane emissions is one of our most pressing climate challenges – and also one of our biggest opportunities.
 Improvements in methane detection technology will help the oil & gas sector find and fix leaks with the speed we expect in the digital age.
 In addition, reducing leaks can help clear the air in surrounding communities, and boost the revenue of companies that act quickly to repair them by keeping more product in the pipeline.

 A collaboration cutting across oil and gas, government, academia and NGO sectors

 The Methane Detectors Challenge started with EDF asking a simple question: if there were cost-effective solutions to continuously detect and find gas leaks faster, would the oil and gas sector buy them and put them to work?